easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     only regular user rights on the system.

 -   Due to the exploitation model and the small size of the central support team, license management is a pain.
-Users come through LUMI via 11 different channels (some with subchannels).
+Users come to LUMI through 11 different channels (some with subchannels).
 Moreover it is the responsibility of the PI to invite users to a project and to ensure that they are eligible for LUMI use (taking into account, e.g., the European and USA export restrictions).
 At the central level we have no means currently to check who can use which software license.
 Hence we need a